 Measure-Theoretic Probability

-Random Variables as Measurable Functions Expectation as Lebesgue Integral Convergence Theorems for Probability Independence and Product Measures
+From Two Integrals to One Random Variables as Measurable Functions Expectation as Lebesgue Integral Looking Ahead

-The tools to answer them already exist.
+The tools to build that framework already exist.
 In Measure Theory, we constructed the \(\sigma\)-algebra and probability measure as the mathematical substrate of randomness.
 In Lebesgue Integration, we built an integral powerful enough to handle highly irregular functions on arbitrary measure spaces.
 In \(L^p\) Spaces, we proved that the resulting function spaces are complete.

 This chapter brings these tools to bear on probability.
 We do not repeat the definitions of \(\sigma\)-algebras, measures, or the Lebesgue integral — those foundations are in place.
 Instead, we translate: each concept from classical probability receives its measure-theoretic formulation, and each measure-theoretic theorem receives its probabilistic name.
 The result is a unified framework in which discrete sums, continuous integrals, and mixed distributions are all special cases of a single operation: integration against a measure.